PabloLec/sb_keycloak_saml/README.md

 ## Startup

-Docker compose runs 3 containers: Keycloak IdP, Keycloak SP, and a demo Python app.
+Docker compose runs 5 containers: Keycloak IdP, Keycloak SP, a demo Python app and two Postgres instances for KC.
 Keycloak containers load pre-configured realms stored in the `realms` folder.
 On startup, the Python app waits for Keycloak to be ready then creates a new user on IdP with username `john` and password `john`.

 ## Notes

 #### Private keys
 RSA private keys were added in exported realms JSON in plain text for convenience.